 - Help your child feel confident and secure.
 Give your child hugs and encouragement.
 Do activities together.
 Praise your child when he or she does tasks and activities well.
 Do not hit, shake, or spank your child.
 Set boundaries and make sure he or she knows what the punishment will be if rules are broken.
 Teach your child about acceptable behaviors.

 - Help your child learn responsibility.
 Give your child a chore to do regularly, such as taking out the trash.
 Expect your child to do the chore.
 You might want to offer an allowance or other reward for chores your child does regularly.
 Decide on a punishment for not doing the chore, such as no TV for a period of time.
 Be consistent with rewards and punishments.
 This will help your child learn that his or her actions will have good or bad results.

 What you need to know about your child's next well child visit:

 Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 11 to 14 years.
 Tdap, HPV, meningococcal, MMR, or varicella vaccines may be given.
 This depends on the vaccines your child received during this well child visit.
 Your child may also need lipid or STI screenings.
 Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
-Your child may get the following vaccines at his or her next visit: Tdap, HPV, and meningococcal.
-He or she may need catch-up doses of the hepatitis B, hepatitis A, MMR, or chickenpox vaccine.
-Remember to take your child in for a yearly flu vaccine.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health